Bartlomiejste/stackoverflow-tags-browser/README.md

 - cd stackoverflow-tags-browser

 ### Installing Dependencies
 Use npm ci to install the project dependencies.
-This command ensures that you install the exact versions of packages defined in package-lock.json.
+This command ensures that you install the exact versions of packages defined in package-lock.json:
+- npm ci

 ### Running the Application
 To start the application in development mode, run: